What Does an Office Fit-Out Actually Cost in Dubai?

 Shell & Core

 You're handed a raw concrete box.
 No raised floors, no ceiling grid, no distributed air conditioning, no electrical points beyond a main panel.
 Every mechanical, electrical, and plumbing system has to be designed and installed from zero.
-This is increasingly common in newer towers and master-planned free zones.
 Expect to pay 40–60% more than the equivalent Cat A fit-out, because you're not just finishing the space — you're building its entire operating infrastructure.

 Category A

-The landlord delivers base building services: raised access flooring (or screed-ready substrate), a suspended ceiling grid with basic lighting, HVAC distribution to a standard layout, fire detection and suppression, and often basic toilet facilities.
+The landlord delivers base building services: raised access flooring, a suspended ceiling grid with basic lighting, HVAC distribution, fire detection and suppression, and often basic toilet facilities.
 Your fit-out covers partitions, finishes, joinery, furniture, IT cabling, and any HVAC reconfiguration needed for your specific layout.

 What Do These Rates Include?

-MEP Works (35–45% of total) — modifications to air conditioning layout, electrical distribution and power points, plumbing for pantry and washroom upgrades, fire alarm integration with the building's central system, and BMS tie-in where the landlord requires it.
-This is consistently the single largest cost line and the one most often underestimated.
+MEP Works (35–45% of total) — modifications to air conditioning layout, electrical distribution and power points, plumbing, fire alarm integration, and BMS tie-in.
+Consistently the single largest cost line and the one most often underestimated.

-Joinery & Finishes (20–30%) — partitioning (glass, drywall, acoustic panels), ceiling modifications, flooring (carpet tile, LVT, porcelain — the choice matters more than people think), wall treatments, and feature elements like reception counters, boardroom panelling, or branded entry walls.
+Joinery & Finishes (20–30%) — partitioning (glass, drywall, acoustic panels), ceiling modifications, flooring (carpet tile, LVT, porcelain), wall treatments, and feature elements like reception counters and boardroom panelling.

-Furniture & Fixtures (15–25%) — workstations and task chairs, executive furniture, meeting tables, storage systems, breakout and collaboration furniture, and soft furnishings.
-The spread here is enormous — you can furnish a 3,000 sq ft office for AED 120,000 or AED 600,000 depending on specification.
+Furniture & Fixtures (15–25%) — workstations, task chairs, executive furniture, meeting tables, storage systems, breakout furniture, and soft furnishings.

-Design, Management & Approvals (8–12%) — architectural and interior design, MEP engineering, project management, authority submissions (DCD, DEWA, Municipality or the relevant free zone), landlord liaison, and as-built documentation at handover.
+Design, Management & Approvals (8–12%) — architectural and interior design, MEP engineering, project management, authority submissions (DCD, DEWA, Municipality or the relevant free zone), and as-built documentation at handover.

-IT & AV Infrastructure (5–10%) — structured cabling runs, network switches and patch panels, Wi-Fi access points, meeting room AV (screens, video conferencing, speakers), and access control or visitor management systems.
-Often handled by a specialist subcontractor.
+IT & AV Infrastructure (5–10%) — structured cabling, network infrastructure, Wi-Fi access points, meeting room AV, and access control systems.

 What Pushes Costs Up — and What Brings Them Down